dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3807: Teaching media literacy improves information evaluation.
+### T3807: Teach individuals to distinguish fact from fiction and evaluate source credibility.

 |Support|
 |---|